osu-crypto/libOTe/AUDIT.md

 - `NcoOt_StateValidation_Test` starts each role with installed uniform base OTs, forces its side of the delta exchange to fail, and requires the role to clear base readiness and close its socket.

+## AUD-164: Reused KOS-Dot bases exposed independent images of their secret choices

+Status: fixed

+Affected code:

+- `KosDotExtSender::send()`, `KosDotExtReceiver::receive()`, and both
+  `splitBase()` implementations.

+Concern:

+Let `s` denote the sender's 168 base-OT choices.
+On call `i`, the sender sampled a fresh public linear map `C_i` and sent

+`offset_i = C_i(s) XOR delta`.

+The sender retained `s` and `delta` across calls.
+After three calls, the receiver could eliminate `delta` and obtain 256 linear equations in the 168 bits of `s`.
+For independently sampled maps, these equations determine `s` except with probability below approximately `2^-88`.

+Impact:

+The receiver knows both messages from every base OT.
+After recovering `s`, the receiver can reconstruct the sender's extended rows, recover `delta`, and derive both outputs of affected OTs.
+Split extenders had the same exposure because they retained the parent's choice vector and delta.

+Resolution:

+One compression map is now initialized for each base-choice family and reused by the parent and all split descendants.
+The shared map is immutable after initialization, so concurrent encodings require no locks.
+A separate fresh sender seed is still combined with the receiver's committed seed for every malicious consistency check.
+The receiver rejects a changed compression-map seed before processing the offset.

+Verification:

+- `DotExt_Kos_MapReuse_Test` performs three sequential extensions with one base-choice family and checks that both parties retain one map.
+- The test confirms that split descendants share the same map and that the receiver rejects a replacement map seed.